ckomop0x/ckomop0x.me.site/README.md

 For automatization, I use GitHub actions and Netlify deploy.
-Strict policies allows deploying to `prod` only from `master` and it's possible to push to `master` or merge PR only if tests are ✅passing and everything is `ok` with build/deploy to Netlify.
+Strict policies allows deploying to `prod` only from `master` and it's possible to push to `master` or merge PR only if tests are ✅ passing and everything is `ok` with build/deploy to Netlify.

 ## Technologies